Laser detuning

 In optical physics, laser detuning is the tuning of a laser to a frequency that is slightly off from a quantum system's resonant frequency.
 When used as a noun, the laser detuning is the difference between the resonance frequency of the system and the laser's optical frequency (or wavelength).
 Lasers tuned to a frequency below the resonant frequency are called red-detuned, and lasers tuned above resonance are called blue-detuned.
+This technique is essential in many AMO physics experiments and associated technologies, as it allows the manipulation of light-matter interactions with high precision.
+Detuning has use cases in research fields including quantum optics, laser cooling, and spectroscopy.
+It is also fundamental to many modern and emerging atomic and quantum technologies, such as atomic clocks, quantum computers, and quantum sensors.
+By adjusting the detuning, researchers and engineers can control absorption, emission, and scattering processes, making it a versatile tool in both fundamental and applied physics.